ryan258/node-oai-structured-output/README.md

 # AI Positive Future Scenarios Generator

-This project uses the OpenAI API (specifically the gpt-4o-mini model) to generate positive and ideal future scenarios where AI is used to benefit humanity.
+This project uses AI APIs (OpenRouter or OpenAI) to generate positive and ideal future scenarios where AI is used to benefit humanity.
 It then analyzes these scenarios, providing estimated timelines (ETAs), historical analogies, stakeholder analyses, innovative ideas, and potential future timelines for each step within the scenarios.
 The output is presented in an interactive and visually engaging dashboard built with Vue.js and Tailwind CSS.

+**NEW:** Now supports [OpenRouter](https://openrouter.ai/) for access to multiple AI models (GPT-4, Claude, Llama, and more) with a single API!

+> 📖 **See [OPENROUTER_SETUP.md](./OPENROUTER_SETUP.md) for detailed setup instructions, model recommendations, and troubleshooting.**

 ## Features